NCAR/NHUG/docs/blog/posts/2024-01-12-ssh-control-path.md

 <!-- more -->

 ---
-`ControlPath` and `ControlMaster` are `ssh` client options that work together to a socket file which allow an initial `ssh` connection to a host be reused and optionally persist after the initial session has disconnected.
+`ControlPath` and `ControlMaster` are `ssh` client options that work together along with an automatically generated socket file, allowing an initial `ssh` connection to be reused and optionally persist after the initial session has disconnected.
 In practice this means the first connection to a host will be authenticated normally, but subsequent connections will simply reuse the initial connection without requiring additional authentication.

 ## Local configuration
 Nothing special is required on the HPC systems to enable this functionality, however you will need to perform some local configuration of your `ssh` client.
-In the example below I'm using `OpenSSH` on my Macbook laptop, and all that is required is editing the `config` file in my `~/.ssh` directory:
+In the example below I'm using the default `OpenSSH` on my Macbook laptop, and all that is required is editing the `config` file in my `~/.ssh` directory:

 ```pre title="~/.ssh/config" linenums="1"  hl_lines="7-12"
 host casper